Subscribe to receive email updates about Public Works news and events.

-The City actually is patching pavement year round.
-Pot holes may form at any time in the year.
-In the winter, pot holes are patched with a special type of asphalt called “winter mix”.
-Winter mix uses a softer, stickier asphalt that can be compacted into a hole even in below freezing temperatures.
-Winter patches are mostly temporary as the mix warms with the spring and summer temperatures.
-The material becomes too soft to stay in place.
+In the winter, potholes are patched with a special type of asphalt called “winter mix.”
+Winter mix uses a softer, stickier asphalt that can be compacted into a hole even in below-freezing temperatures.
+Winter patches are temporary as the mix warms with the spring and summer temperatures and the material becomes too soft to stay in place.

-In the spring, summer and fall pavement defects and potholes are patched with “hot mix” asphalt.
-It is the same asphalt that is used to build new roads.
-Hot mix patches last at least a year to several years.
-Hot mix is not available until late March or April, depending on the weather conditions.
+In the spring, summer and fall, potholes are patched with “hot mix” asphalt - the same asphalt used to build new roads.
+Hot mix patches last anywhere from a year to several years.
+Hot mix is not available until late March or April, depending on weather conditions.